FengleiFan/SparseShortcutTopology/README.md

 </p>

 <p align="center">
   Figure 1.
-The structure of the proposed model and ResNet utilized in the comparison
+The structure of the proposed model(a) and ResNet(b) utilized in the comparison
 </p>

 <p align="center">